Listen, Denoise, Action! Audio-Driven Motion Synthesis with Diffusion Models: Products of expert diffusion models

 Mathematically, classifier-free guidance in Eq.\ \eqref{eq:guidance} comprises a barycentric combination of two diffusion-model predictions guiding the process expression to be more or less similar to -- i.e., towards or away from -- one of the models, namely the predictions of an unconditional model.
 This suggests a generalisation instead using a barycentric combination of two conditional models

-to blend (i.e., interpolate) between two different styles $\bm{s}_1$ and $\bm{s}_2$.
+to blend (i.e., interpolate) between two different styles $\bm{s}_1$ and $\bm{s}_2$ during the diffusion steps.
 We call this setup \emph{guided interpolation}.
-The idea readily generalises to more than two styles.
-Since more than one model is involved, this is a form of ensembling.
+We can furthermore extrapolate by choosing $\gamma\notin[0,\,1]$, leading to style expressions that exaggerate one style in a manner that makes it even more distinctive from the other style.